hackingmaterials/atomate/README.rst

 This file contains credentials needed by the pymatgen-db code to insert the results of your VASP calculations.
 The easiest solution is to use the same database as your FireWorks database, but just use a different collection name.
 Or, you could use separate databases for FireWorks and VASP results.
 It is up to you.

-For all settings, set to the same as the FireWorks database if you're keeping things simple.
+For all settings, set to the same as the FireWorks database (``my_launchpad.yaml``) if you're keeping things simple.
 Or, use the settings for your dedicated database for VASP outputs.
 Note that since this is a JSON file, you need to use valid JSON conventions. e.g., wrap String values in quotes.

-Once you've set up the credentials you should be good to go.
+Once you've set up the credentials this file should be good to go.

 **FW_config.yaml**